-ARTISTS Nick Austin, Andrew Barber, Nicola Farquhar, John Ward Knox CURATOR Abby Cunnane PUBLICATION texts Anthony Byrt, Abby Cunnane, Megan Dunn, Gwynneth Porter, John Ward Knox.
+ARTISTS Nick Austin, Andrew Barber, Nicola Farquhar, John Ward Knox CURATOR Abby Cunnane PUBLICATION texts Anthony Byrt, Abby Cunnane, Megan Dunn, Gwynneth Porter, John Ward Knox

 New Revised Edition investigates painting in the digital age.
 It's a response to the 2007 Adam Art Gallery show Four Times Painting, which explored painting’s relation to time, and featured Simon Ingram, Julian Dashper, Isobel Thom, and Shane Cotton.
 New Revised Edition focuses on the material concerns of four painters: Andrew Barber, John Ward Knox, Nicola Farquhar, and Nick Austin.
-How are these painters holding their ground at a time when screens are prolific and images are scrolled past, re-sized, and clicked through?
+How are these painters holding their ground at a time when screens are prolific and images are scrolled past, resized, and clicked through?

-Andrew Barber’s three large, double-sided, freestanding paintings divide the gallery, functioning as screens or walls, linking modernist abstraction with his own history as a house painter.
-Dromorne Rd–Putiki St is made of old painter’s drop sheets and the exposed stretcher is part of the composition.
+Barber’s three large, double-sided, freestanding paintings divide the gallery, functioning as screens or walls, linking modernist abstraction with his own history as a house painter.
+Dromorne Rd–Putiki St is made of old painter’s drop sheets and its exposed stretcher is part of the composition.
 Why Flag (2013), a new commission, was made by an industrial sail maker, then stretched and installed by Barber.

-Portraitist Nicola Farquhar is interested in science-fiction and the post-human.
+A portraitist, Farquhar is interested in science-fiction and the post-human.
 Her richly coloured oil paintings focus on the face's sensory functions—mouth, ears, eyes, skin.
 Her unidentifiable subjects are rendered as if viewed under infrared light.